 I am in the process of relocating a 12x21 storage building.
-I plan to have it placed on center blocks with gravel drainage underneath.
-How much clearance should I have under building to ground for best results?
+I plan to have it placed on cement blocks with gravel drainage underneath.
+How much clearance should I have under the building to the ground for best results?

 The timber that forms the shed floor will normally be pressure treated to resist decay.
 Typically the gap between the ground and the underside of the floor or timbers supporting the floor will be 100mm.